snakcsse/stock-simulation/README.md

 Upcoming features include the addition of stock suggestions for premium users.

-The app leverages multiple APIs, including Alpha Vantage, Finnhub, and Yahoo Finance, to fetch stock data.
-This approach helps mitigate the impact of rate limits imposed by these APIs.
+The app integrates Alpha Vantage and Finnhub APIs to ensure continuous stock data availability.

 Optimized for both desktop and mobile devices.